aliffrhn/recall-meeting-notes/README.md

 - Open the **OpenAI key setup** modal, paste your `sk-…` key (it stays in your browser), then hit **Get AI summary** once a transcript is ready.
 - Alternatively, set `OPENAI_API_KEY` on the server and leave the UI field blank; the fallback key is used whenever a summary is requested.
-- Recall only sends the transcript text and selected language to OpenAI during summary generation and never stores the key or responses.
+- Recall This only sends the transcript text and selected language to OpenAI during summary generation and never stores the key or responses.
 - Change `OPENAI_SUMMARY_MODEL` if you prefer another model (e.g., `gpt-4o-mini`, `gpt-4o-mini-tts`).

 These values populate the UI dropdowns so end users can still override them per upload.